marijnh/Eloquent-JavaScript/03_functions.md

 {{index "call stack", "local binding", [function, "as value"], scope}}

-The ability to treat functions as values, combined with the fact that local bindings are recreated every time a function is called, brings up an interesting question: what happens to local bindings when the function call that created them is no longer active?
+The ability to treat functions as values, combined with the fact that local bindings are re-created every time a function is called, brings up an interesting question: what happens to local bindings when the function call that created them is no longer active?

 The following code shows an example of this.
 It defines a function, `wrapValue`, that creates a local binding.
-It then returns a function that accesses and returns this local binding:
+It then returns a function that accesses and returns this local binding.

 ```
 function wrapValue(n) {